Ipuch/bioptim_exo/models/README.md

 This model is used to get the rototrans matrix between ulna and kinova arm.

 ## wu_converted_definitif
+The floating remain free.
+The initial RT is changed.
 This model is the wu model but with initial position changed.
 The initial position is adapted with the inverse kinematics output.

 ## wu_converted_definitif_inverse_kinematics
-This model is for inverse kinematics script, he is placed at the origin or at the output of the inverse kinematics.
+This model is for inverse kinematics script, ranges are adapted and the floating base is free.

 ## wu_converted_definitif_without_floating_base
+The initial RT is changed.
 This model has no dof for the first segment.

 ## wu_converted_definitif_without_modif
-This model is the wu model with almost no changement exept for the range of the dof to allow convinient inverse kinematics with it.
+This model is the wu model with almost no changement except for the range of q to allow convinient inverse kinematics with it.
 It comes from the converter Opensim to Biomod.
 It still has the 2 segment of the thorax that has been removed from the other model: thorax_rotation_transform and thorax_reset_axis.